SerjZozulya/react/README.md

 # RomanNetwork
 development control system / social network ROMAN.
-Made with React js + Redux
+Made with React js + Redux\n

+Structure: \n
-Structure: 1.
-Components - react components for UI and containers.
+1. Components - react components for UI and containers.\n
-2. api - functions for interacting with the server (axios)
+2. api - functions for interacting with the server (axios)\n
 3. Redux - store, reducers (file store.js is not using anymore, it was needed for educational purposes)
 4. Assets - images.